The beginner's guide to SaaS license agreements

 Perpetual license vs. SaaS license

-Before we jump into the details, I'll offer a reminder: Make sure all necessary stakeholders have the chance to review the license agreement before both parties sign it.
-This might include finance depending on your company but must consist of Legal, IT, and the stakeholders that will run the software application.
+Make sure all necessary stakeholders have the chance to review the license agreement before both parties sign it.
+Stakeholders might include finance, legal, IT, and the software application's end users.

 Here are some standard clauses you can expect to see.

-This section will include definitions of key terms used throughout the license agreement, so there is no room — or at least reduced room — for subjective misinterpretation.
+This section will include definitions of key terms used throughout the license agreement.

 Grant of license